-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Release Date: October 2020

-Solasta: Crown of the Magister is a tactical role-playing game with a turn-based combat system.
-Set in a fantasy world that was close to being destroyed in an apocalyptic event, eons ago (that old chestnut, is it?).
+Solasta: Crown of the Magister is a tactical role-playing game with a turn-based combat system set in a fantasy world that was close to being destroyed in an apocalyptic event eons ago.
 Players create a party of four adventurers to search the ruins of a mystical elven empire for special jewels, which are needed to empower a powerful artifact.
 At first glance, this game has great tactical combat and newcomers will have no problems getting to grips with it, but if you delve a little deeper, the writing and the story are a little worn, and they lack a certain engagement.

 #11 Hero Siege